21centurymotorcompany/bitdbdoc/docs/chain.md

 However, the current implementation of BitDB runs on Bitcoin Cash (BCH) network.

 This decision was based on pure return on investment assessment in terms of what BitDB is trying to achieve.

-Here's the thought process:
+In order for BitDB to be useful, the base layer must have the potential to achieve the following qualities:

-## 1. Bitcoin as Global Database of Everything
+## 1. Global Database of Everything

 The first goal of BitDB is to provide a user friendly and developer friendly high level API abstraction layer for dealing with large amounts of trust-less and immutable data.